The Collapse of Ford's Theatre

 Library of Congress

 By November 27, 1865, the renovations were complete.
 The War Department's Record and Pension Bureau moved into the first two floors.
-The second floor also housed the Library of the Surgeon General’s Office, with several thousand volumes of medical reference books.
-The Army Medical Museum moved into the third-floor space on 1867 but relocated to a new building on the National Mall twenty years later.
-The Record and Pension Bureau took over that space as well.
+The second floor also housed the Library of the Surgeon General’s Office, containing several thousand volumes of medical reference books.
+The Army Medical Museum moved into the third-floor space in 1867.
+That museum relocated to a new building on the National Mall twenty years later.
+At that time, the Record and Pension Bureau took over that space as well.

-Over the years, many of the pension clerks complained about the poor and unsafe conditions of the building.
+Over the years, many pension clerks complained about the poor and unsafe conditions of the building.
 In 1886, the War Department hired a new bureau chief, Colonel Fred C. Ainsworth, and authorized interior improvements.
-Ainsworth made several updates to the building systems but also implemented heavier workloads and longer hours for the military clerks, which made him quite unpopular.
+Ainsworth made several updates to the building systems.
+He also implemented heavier workloads and longer hours for the military clerks.
+This made him an unpopular figure among the staff.

 black and white photo of a large room with dozens of men sitting and working at tables.